Tchan0/JinGasa/README.md

 Hence, it only uses the SH-4 SCIF serial pins, not the MIE pins.

-It's currently hardcoded to 32MB RAM in the source code (easy to change).
+It auto-detects 16 and 32 MB RAM.

-It also assumes VGA output.
+It assumes VGA output.

 Audio (AICA) is not initialized yet (TODO).